 Bodil H. Blix Professor, Department of health and care sciences, UiT The arctic university of Norway.
 My research interests are in the intersections of critical gerontology, narrative gerontology, and healthcare services research.
 My methodological expertise is in qualitative research and narrative studies.
 View profile here

 Frank Tsen-Yung Wang, Professor, Social Work, National Chengchi University, Taiwan, brings expertise in LTC with a focus on indigenous and LGBT communities.
 He is Chair of the Taiwan Association of Family Caregivers and the Planning Committee of LTC of the Taiwanese government.
 He has expertise in institutional ethnography.View profile here.

-Renate Ysseldyk, Assistant Professor, Department of Health Sciences, Carleton University, brings social psychological perspectives on religion, online social interactions, coping and arts-based methods.
+Renate Ysseldyk, Associate Professor, Department of Health Sciences, Carleton University, brings social psychological perspectives on religion, online social interactions, coping and arts-based methods.
 View profile here.

 James Struthers, historian and Professor Emeritus, Trent, contributes expertise in LTC, regulation of nursing homes, home care policies, aging veterans, Canadian social policy and social welfare history.
 View profile here.

 Ivy Bourgeault, Professor, Telfer School of Management and the Institute of Population Health, University of Ottawa, will contribute expertise on health professions, health policy and influencing health policy.
 View profile here.